vespa-engine/documentation/en/searching-multi-valued-fields.md

 ### Ranking

-The documents which matches the query and is retrieved by the query is scored using a ranking model.
+The documents which match the query and are retrieved by the query are scored using a ranking model.
 Once a document is retrieved by the query logic the document can be scored using the full flexibility of the Vespa [ranking](ranking.html) framework.